 The Housing and Neighborhood Revitalization Department (Housing Department) strengthens families and neighborhoods to cultivate a diverse and economically inclusive City by creating affordable and safe housing and mitigating community member displacement.
-The City offers several programs to support homeownership: the Home Improvement and Preservation Program (HIPP), the Dallas Homebuyer Assistance Program (DHAP), the DHAP Targeted Homebuyer Incentive Program, and accessory dwelling units.
+Several programs are offered to support homeownership: the Home Improvement and Preservation Program (HIPP), the Dallas Homebuyer Assistance Program (DHAP), the DHAP Targeted Homebuyer Incentive Program, and accessory dwelling units.

-Home Improvement and Preservation Program
+Home Improvement and Preservation Program - Pillars 1, 3, 4, 5,

-Added/amended June 26, 2019 by Resolution No. 19-1041 Amended August 26, 2020 by Resolution No. 20-1220 Amended September 9, 2021 by Resolution No. 21-1450
+Added/amended June 26, 2019 by Resolution No. 19-1041 Amended August 26, 2020 by Resolution No. 20-1220 Amended September 9, 2021 by Resolution No. 21-1450 Amended February 22, 2023 by Resolution 23-0278